Planes of matrices of constant rank and globally generated vector bundles: An example

 Then in all cases where $\gamma_0(x) \le c_m(x)$ we can directly construct a bundle whose quotient is the $m$-effective $E$ we are after.
 The two cases where this does not happen are indicated with $(\ast)$ and $(\ast \ast)$.
+They correspond to cases where the algorithm stops at Step 4.

 .2in